ganeshsetty/CarND-Path-Planning-Project/README.md

 i) **Behavior planner :** - Provides guidance to trajectory planner about what sorts of maneuvers they should plan trajectories for. (like keep lane, lane change left, lane change right)

-* *Cost functions*: Designed cost functions for keep lane, change lane and decision on ego vehicle behaviour is based on lower cost.
+* **Cost functions**: Designed cost functions for keep lane, change lane and decision on ego vehicle behaviour is based on lower cost.
  FSM of 3 states are used: "KL" , "LCL" and "LCR".

-       - KL cost function: Speed cost and desire cost are the values calculated on the basis of:
+   ***KL cost function:*** Speed cost and desire cost are the values calculated on the basis of:

+       speed cost varies from 0 to 0.5(STOP_COST) and desire_cost is 0.1 or 0.6
+       i.e speed cost decreases when ego vehicle speed approaches toward speed limit and increases when slowing down.

+       desire cost is when front vehicle and ego vehicle are coming nearer within  buffer zone, desire cost is elevated from 0.1 to 0.6. i.e cost increases when ego vehicle desires to continue in this state("KL").

+    ***LC cost function:*** changing cost and desire cost are the values calculated on the basis of:

+      desire cost: The cost involved by desiring to be in this state("LCL" or "LCR"). i.e when ego vehicle is too close to front vehicle, the desire cost of lane change is reduced so that it favours lane changing.

+      changing cost: This is cost involved when ego vehicle wants to change to this state.
+      When there is chances of collision is more when lane change occurs the changing cost is elevated so that penalizing the lane change.

 ii) **Trajectory planner :** - Generates drivable trajectories with ensuring max acceleration in m/s^2 and Jerk in m/s^3 are not exceeded, smooth changing of lanes to pass over the slower moving front vehicle in order to maintain less or equal to speed limit (49.5 mph).

+The trajectory generation uses spline technique and same implementation from walk through is adapted.

 ### Valid Trajectories